AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 or perhaps reaches

-beneath a bare stretch
+beneath a bare

-of thigh or neck
+strip of thigh

-ripple with the blood
+with the blood

 or navel orange’s

-silent ache
+silent ache—

 as if only until dawn,